coateds/ubuntu-installation-recipes/README.md

 ### install-gui (recipe) in library cookbook
 ```
-# Ruuning this recipe will install a GUI and rdp client
+# Running this recipe will install a GUI and rdp client
 # When this is done use the windows RDP client to connect
 # With the user/password contained in the .kitchen\[name].yml file